louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Fight a Traffic Ticket in Louisiana

-When a person violates traffic laws in Louisiana, law enforcement officers are required to issue a traffic citation to the violator.
-The Louisiana Judiciary then receives the charge and orders the violator to pay the applicable fines or contest the citation.
+When a person violates traffic laws in Louisiana, law enforcement officers are usually required to issue a traffic citation to the violator.
+The Louisiana Judiciary then receives notice of the charge and orders the violator to pay the applicable fines or contest the citation.
 The traffic citation may be issued on the spot or mailed to the individual as a court summon.
-The citation or traffic ticket will contain the violation, applicable statutes, the violator’s license number, violation date, and directions to resolve the ticket.
+The citation or traffic ticket may contain the violation, applicable statutes, the violator’s license number, violation date, and directions to resolve the ticket.

-• The name of the person involved in the record, unless said person is a juvenile
+• The name of the record holder, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+• The city, county, or state the person resides or was accused in.

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Third-party sites operate independently of government sources and are not sponsored by these government agencies.
+Thus, record availability on third-party websites may vary.

 Is it Worth it To Fight a Traffic Ticket in Louisiana?